py404/py404.github.io/pages/about.md

 Hello there! :wave:.

 My name is **{{ site.author.name }}**.
 I am a Scientist (Data and Analytics) and a Software Developer (both :desktop_computer: and :iphone:) working at Institute of Environmental Science & Research (ESR) in Christchurch, New Zealand :new_zealand:.
-My work if focused around environment, public health and science.
+My current work is focused in environment, public health and science.

 I have a strong passion for technology.
-I blog mostly about Python, R, Django, Machine Learning, Computer Vision, Data Science, Software Development, Big Data and lot more.
+I blog mostly about Web development and Data Science in general.
 Python and R are my go to tools for exploratory data analysis (EDA), statistics and machine learning.
-I blog and pin them down here in chronological order.
-Feel free to read a bit more about me.

-The toolset I use is quite an array of tech like Python, R, Jupyter notebooks, RShiny, SQL (SQL Server, Postgres, MySQL), NoSQL (MongoDB, LiteDB), Flask, Django, React JS, Git & GitHub, Docker, Kubernetes, Azure, Azure DevOps, PowerBI, Tableau for my day to day tasks and other workflows.
+I blog and pin them in chronological order in "Blog" tab.
+The toolset I use is quite an array of tech like Python, R, Jupyter notebooks, RShiny, SQL (SQL Server, Postgres, MySQL), NoSQL (MongoDB, [LiteDB](https://www.litedb.org/), Flask, Django, React JS, Git & GitHub, Docker, Kubernetes, Azure, Azure DevOps, PowerBI, Tableau for my day to day tasks and other workflows.

 A list of my projects are under the Projects tab.
 You may also check out my GitHub profile.

-To get a better insight on my career so far, check out my curriculum vitae.
+To get a better insight on my career so far, check out my curriculum vitae (CV tab).

+Feel free to read a bit more about me down below.

 <div class="row">
 {% include about/skills.html title="Programming" source=site.data.programming-skills %}